 What’s it all about?

-Subsequent laboratory tests showed that cockroaches were able to develop a “cross resistance” to multiple types of pesticide, meaning that those which survived the spraying would go on to survive other eradication attempts even if a different class of pesticide was used.
+Subsequent laboratory tests showed that cockroaches were able to develop a “cross resistance” to multiple types of pesticide, meaning that those which survived the spraying would go on to survive other treatment attempts even if a different class of pesticide was used.

 Previously, it was believed that cockroaches only developed a resistance to one class of pesticide following exposure.